Indonesia Women's Pro Futsal League

-Indonesian Women's Pro Futsal League (Liga Futsal Profesional Wanita Indonesia) is the top league for women's futsal at the national level in Indonesia.
-It is organized by the Indonesian Futsal Federation (FFI).
+Indonesia Women's Pro Futsal League (Liga Futsal Profesional Wanita Indonesia) is the top league for women's futsal at the national level in Indonesia.
+It is organized by the Indonesian Futsal Federation (FFI) and operated by Kompetisi Futsal Indonesia (KFI).
 This competition began in the 2012–2013 season as Liga Futsal Wanita Indonesia (LFWI) or the Indonesian Women's Futsal League.
-This competition was held in conjunction with its men equivalent, the Indonesia Pro Futsal League.
-The league's name was changed into its current form before the 2016 season began.
+This competition was held in conjunction with its men's equivalent, the Indonesia Pro Futsal League.
+The league's name was changed to its current form before the 2016 season began.

+Starting from the 2026 season, the WPFL adopted a closed-league system, with club participation determined through managerial, financial, technical, and legal evaluations by FFI.
+The league also introduced a new format adding a final four and grand final stage following the regular season.

-In addition to finding the best futsal women's club champion, this competition was held as the best player for the Indonesia women's national futsal team invited.
+In addition to crowning the best women's futsal club champion, this competition also serves as a selection event for the Indonesia women's national futsal team.

 Teams

-The following 8 clubs will be competing in the Indonesia Women's Pro Futsal League during the 2025 season.
+The following 9 clubs will compete in the Indonesia Women's Pro Futsal League during the 2026 season.